jsjung00/Deep-Exploration/data/authors/default.md

 **About Me**

+I am a research scientist at Springtail.ai working on improving transformers through active learning.

-I graduated from the University of Chicago in 2023, where I studied Computational Applied Math (BS), Statistics (BS), and Economics (BA) with specializations in Machine Learning and Data Science.
+Previously I graduated from the University of Chicago in 2023, where I studied Computational Applied Math (BS), Statistics (BS), and Economics (BA).
+During that time, I also studied machine learning theory and did machine learning research at the Toyota Technical Institute of Chicago.

 I am a firm advocate of a growth and learning mindset.
 I am also a big believer in intuition- both in understanding and in explanation- and hope to share some of the things that I’ve learned here.